wso2/docs-apk/en/docs/control-plane/apk-deploy.md

 ### APK as a gateway to API Manager

-1. Configure Control Plane related configuration in Common Controller.
+1. Configure Control Plane related configuration in Common Controller

-    Add following configuration to common-log-conf file to provide control plane related configs to common-controller.
-Here, need to provide the host of the APIM-APK Agent.
+    Add the following configuration to the common-log-conf file to provide control plane related configs to common-controller.
+Here, the host of the APIM-APK Agent should be provided.

     ``` yaml
         [commoncontroller.controlplane]